Dimbo v Minister for Justice: Background

 George Dimbo was born in Ireland on 6 May 1996.
 Mrs Ifedinma Dimbo is Mr George Dimbo's mother and is married to Mr Ethelbert Dimbo.
 The parents had applied for asylum during the summer of 2005 which was refused.
 The parents are both Nigerian nationals and based on the IBC 05 Scheme, applied for citizenship after their son was born.
 However, their application was refused on 16 August 2005.
 A big reason why this application was refused is because the couple did not meet the continuous residence criteria under the IBC 05 Scheme.
 Their deportation orders made in 2004 remained as valid and the Minister gave both of them a final chance to submit written submissions as to why they should remain in Ireland.
 In November 2005, Mr George Dimbo wrote to the Minister requesting to allow his parents to stay in Ireland and that he himself wished to live in Ireland and attend his school.
 Mrs Dimbo came to the State in 1995 on a student visa and was studying at University College Cork.
 She gave birth to Mr George Dimbo in 1996.
 She was granted permission to stay based on the citizenship her child received.
 However, in 1998 she left the state and returned to Nigeria.
 In 2002, she returned to Ireland and tried to have "her earlier residency extended" but was refused.
 Her husband came to Ireland in 2003 on a visitor's visa and they both admitted to leaving the State in 2004.
 The Minister made his decision to deport the parents on the basis of section 3(6) of the Immigration Act 1999 and section 5 of the Refugee Act 1996 as amended.

 This decision came as a result of the couple failure to prove that they had continuously been living in Ireland since their child was born.
 The High Court held that Mr George Dimbo has only spend "approximately three and a half years in the State" despite being nine years old in 2005.
-The Court continued however, finding that since February 2005 he had been attending the same school as in 2003 when he was present in the country in Co.
-Meath.
+The Court continued however, finding that since February 2005 he had been attending the same school as in 2003 when he was present in the country in County Meath.
 The High Court was satisfied that at the time the Minister made his decision, Mr George Dimbo had "actively participated in his school and school related activities, in which relationships had been formed in this period".
 His decision to refuse the parents' applications was found to breach the Irish Constitution as he did not take into account the rights of the child.
 The Court found that the Minister did not consider the "best interests" of the child when serving the parents with a deportation order.